Timo-Schroeder/ChessMate/MODIFICATION_IMPLEMENTATION.md

 ---

+### Phase 2: Testing the Data Layer

+**Actions Taken:**
+- Created `lib/data/services/database_service.dart` (abstract interface) and `lib/data/services/database_service_impl.dart` (concrete implementation).
+- Updated `lib/data/repositories/tournament_repository.dart` to use constructor injection for `DatabaseService`.
+- Updated `lib/utils/locator.dart` to register `DatabaseServiceImpl` as `DatabaseService` and provide it to `TournamentRepositoryImpl`.
+- Created `test/fakes.dart` with `FakeDatabaseService` to allow method stubbing.
+- Updated `test/data/repositories/tournament_repository_test.dart` to use `FakeDatabaseService` and its stubbing mechanism.
+- Fixed a typo in `test/data/repositories/tournament_repository_test.dart` where `getAllTournaments()` was incorrectly called instead of `getTournaments()`.
+- Ran `dart fix --apply`.
+- Ran `dart analyze` (0 errors, 4 info).
+- Ran `flutter test` for `TournamentRepositoryImpl` (all 10 tests passed).
+- Ran `dart format .`.

+**Learnings/Surprises/Deviations:**
+- Encountered significant challenges with `mocktail`'s interaction with the analyzer for `DatabaseService`, leading to the decision to use a manual `FakeDatabaseService` for testing the repository.
+This was a deviation from the initial plan to use `mocktail` for `DatabaseService`.
+- The `FakeDatabaseService` provides a clear and explicit way to control the behavior of the database dependency during testing.

+---

 ## Phase 1: Initial Setup and Testing `TournamentUseCase`

 The first phase focuses on setting up the testing environment and writing tests for the core business logic in `TournamentUseCase`.